 2> indicate the activation of PDCP duplication of the DRB to upper layers.

-1> if a Duplication Activation/Deactivation MAC CE is received deactivating the PDCP duplication of the DRB:
+1> if a Duplication Activation/Deactivation MAC CE is received deactivating the PDCP duplication of the DRB; or

+1> if all the Serving Cells on which the logical channel corresponding to the DRB can be mapped are deactivated:

 2> indicate the deactivation of PDCP duplication of the DRB to upper layers.